jovanta/spicify/README.md

-hola this is the first commit
+ochan was here: hola this is the first commit